anderson-aristotle/react-components-prop/README.md

 Now, every time we render our component, we will pass in data.

-If you check your application now you'll see that we're going to have to change how we defined out component.
-We're passing the `title` prop into the component, but the component isn't _using_ it yet.
+If you check your application now you'll see that we're going to have to change how we defined our component.
+We're passing the `title` prop into the component, but the component isn't referencing any props yet.

 In our component definition, we will change the render method to return `<h1>{this.props.title}</h1>`.
 The portion `{this.props.title}` deserves a closer look: